ThoSe1990/cwt-cucumber-conan/README.md

 ./build/bin/box-no-main ./features
 ```

-The C implementation supports all features, but you can not run all feature files from a directory, you have to execute them explicitly.
+The C implementation supports all features, but you can not run all feature files from a directory, you have to run them explicitly.
 For instance

 ```
 ./build/bin/box-c ./features/first_example.feature ./features/box.feature ./features/scenario_outline.feature